 No. While policy development at Farm Bureau is heavily focused on achieving consensus, states and counties form policies specific to their needs.
 For instance, policies of Massachusetts Farm Bureau organizations focus heavily on issues relative to small farms, direct sale, farmers markets, etc – as these are areas that are critically important to Massachusetts agriculture.
 Further, as independent organizations, county and state Farm Bureaus can adopt policies that differ or even conflict with each other and the AFBF.

-Who runs the Farm Bureaus?
+Who runs the Farm Bureau?

 County Farm Bureaus are run by volunteer members.
 They are voted into offices such as president, vice president, treasurer, etc by other members.